unjica/unjica/documentation/setup-guide.md

 ### Option 4: External Cron Service

-You can also use external cron services like cron-job.org, Upstash Qstash, or GitHub Actions to call your scheduler endpoint:
+You can also use external cron services like cron-job.org, Upstash Qstash, or GitHub Actions to call your scheduler endpoint daily:

 ```
 https://your-domain.com/api/scheduler?secret=your_cron_secret